President of the Philippines: Inauguration

 The president of the Philippines usually takes the oath of office at noon of June 30 following the presidential election.
 Traditionally, the vice president takes the oath first, a little before noon for two reasons.
 First, according to protocol, no one follows the president (who is last due to his supremacy), and second, to establish a constitutionally valid successor before the president-elect accedes.
 During Quezon's inauguration, however, the vice president and legislature were sworn in after the president, to symbolize a new start.

 Custom has enshrined three places as the traditional venue for the inauguration ceremony: Barasoain Church in Malolos City, Bulacan; in front of the old Legislative Building (now part of the National Museum) in Manila; or at Quirino Grandstand, where most have been held.
-Some presidential have broken precedent, either due to extraordinary circumstances or In 2004, Gloria Macapagal Arroyo delivered her pre-inaugural address at Quirino Grandstand, took the oath of office in Cebu City before Chief Justice Hilario Davide Jr., and the next day held the first cabinet meeting in Butuan.
-She broke with precedent, reasoning that she wanted to celebrate her inauguration in each of the three main island groups of the Philippines: Luzon, Visayas, and Mindanao.
-Her first inauguration also broke precedent as she was sworn in at the EDSA Shrine on January 20, 2001, during the EDSA Revolution of 2001 that removed Joseph Estrada from office.
+Some presidential have broken precedent, either due to extraordinary circumstances or other reasons.
+For example, in 2004, Gloria Macapagal Arroyo delivered her pre-inaugural address at Quirino Grandstand, took the oath of office in Cebu City before Chief Justice Hilario Davide Jr., and the next day held the first cabinet meeting in Butuan.
+Her reasoning for breaking with precedent is that she wanted to celebrate her inauguration in each of the three main island groups of the Philippines: Luzon, Visayas, and Mindanao.
+Her first inauguration also broke precedent as she was sworn in at the EDSA Shrine on January 20, 2001, during the Second EDSA Revolution that removed Joseph Estrada from office.

 The dress code at the modern inaugural ceremony is traditional, formal Filipino clothing, which is otherwise loosely termed Filipiniana.
 Ladies must wear baro't saya (the formal wear of other indigenous groups is permissible), while men don the barong tagalog.
 Non-Filipinos at the ceremony may wear their respective versions of formal dress, but foreign diplomats have often been seen donning Filipiniana as a mark of cultural respect.

 The Constitution provides the following oath or affirmation for the president and vice president-elect which must be taken before they enter into office:

 "I, (name), do solemnly swear [or affirm], that I will faithfully and conscientiously fulfill my duties as President [or Vice-President or Acting President] of the Philippines.
 Preserve and defend its Constitution, execute its laws, do justice to every man, and consecrate myself to the service of the Nation.
 So help me God."
 [In case of affirmation, last sentence will be omitted.]